parthasen/SDC/README.md

 [![Video Output](https://i.ytimg.com/vi/DR7rsjxe2Ng/2.jpg?time=1488203947555)](https://www.youtube.com/watch?v=DR7rsjxe2Ng)

-Perform a Histogram of Oriented Gradients (HOG) feature extraction and trained Linear SVM classifier after normalization of features and randomizied selection.Then I have implemented a sliding-window technique and trained SVM classifier to search for vehicles in images.
+Histogram of Oriented Gradients (HOG) is used for feature extraction and trained Linear SVM classifier is used after normalization of features and randomizied selection.Then I have implemented a sliding-window technique and trained SVM classifier to search for vehicles in images.
 Then I run video on my pipeline on a video stream after using threshold of 5 and creating a heat map of recurring detections frame by frame to reject outliers.

 **The steps of this project are the following:**